Bankruptcy

 Retirement savings, including individual retirement accounts, must be protected from creditors in bankruptcy.

-Federal policymakers should expand the circumstances in which student debt is dischargeable in bankruptcy (see also the Bankruptcy Treatment of Student Loan Debt policy in this chapter).
+Federal policymakers should expand the circumstances in which student debt is dischargeable in bankruptcy (see also Bankruptcy treatment of student loan debt).

 Bankruptcy courts should be able to modify mortgage loans on primary residences.